microsoft/FluidFramework/docs/content/docs/concepts/tob.md

 ## Operations

 Fluid is also efficient when communicating with the server.
 When you change a data structure, Fluid doesn't send the whole data structure to the server.
 Rather, it sends operations.
-For example, consider the [SharedSequence][] data structure.
-When a client inserts, appends, or deletes items in the sequence, Fluid sends the server the operation that was performed and the data that was inserted/appended/etc. When the Fluid service broadcasts the operation to all the other connected clients, it again sends only the operation itself, not the full data structure.
+For example, consider the [SharedString][] data structure.
+When a client inserts, appends, or deletes items in the string, Fluid sends the server the operation that was performed and the data that was inserted/appended/etc. When the Fluid service broadcasts the operation to all the other connected clients, it again sends only the operation itself, not the full data structure.
 This efficiency in bytes-over-wire helps both performance and bandwidth.